bio-ontology-research-group/similarityonMGI/README.md

 Note: By using the files provided, you should get an AUC value of 0.76 on  MGI.human.gene-disease.dict and 0.90 on MGI.ortholog.gene-disease.dict

-GENE-GENE SIMILARITY:
+**EXAMPLE 2) GENE-GENE SIMILARITY:**

-This is based on phenotypic similarities between genes
+Known genes can be recovered by using their phenotypic similarities.

-Script to calculate resnik similarity:
+sim_gene-gene_mgi.groovy

-sim_gene-gene_mgi.groovy  (this script utilizes: phenomeNet (phenomenet5-aug-18.owl) and gene-phenotypes from two methods, e.g. text mined extracts (textmined_rank1.txt) and experimental findings from MGI (mgi.gene-pheno.4sim.txt)
+This script calculates the similarities between genes.
+It utilizes: phenomeNet (phenomenet5-aug-18.owl) and gene-phenotypes from two methods, e.g. text mined extracts (textmined_rank1.txt) and experimental findings from MGI (mgi.gene-pheno.4sim.txt)

-AUC calculation on gold standard:
+get_auc_gene-gene-mouse1.py

-get_auc_gene-gene-mouse1.py calculates the AUC on gold standard
+This script calculates the AUC on a gold standard

-Gold standard
+Gold standard:

 gold.mgi-tm.gene-gene.dict